FAQ About the Collat Media Internship Program

 Is the Collat Media Internship Program a grant?

 It is not a grant.
-However, we do fund one student to work with you on a project for up to 250 hours.
+However, we do fund 1-2 students to work with you on a project for up to 250 hours.

-I have a project in mind and am already working with a student.
+I have a project in mind and am already working with 1-2 students.
 Can they work with me as a Collat Media Intern if my project is accepted into the program?

 Yes.
-As long as they are a current full-time Tulane student, with the availability to work between 10-15 hours at the Collat Media Lab.
+As long as they are a current full-time Tulane students, with the availability to work between 10-15 hours at the Collat Media Lab (5-10 hours if they are a team of two).
 If you have a student in mind, please include his or her name and email with your project application.